Økonomi og administrasjon - siviløkonom, masterprogram

 This course introduces students to the main tools and concepts of real estate economics.
 Students will learn models addressing central topics within real estate economics, such as real estate in the wider economy (internationally and nationally) and the relationship between the property and capital markets.
 Moreover, topics within urban economics are in focus (e.g., location patterns in urban areas, sustainable use of land, etc.) Environmental impact associated with usage, construction and renovation of properties will be addressed.

 Lectures and group work.
 Estimated workload is about 200 hours.

 Vilkår for å gå opp til eksamen

-Approved compulsory assignment.
-More information in Canvas by the start of the semester.
+Approved compulsory group assignment.
+More information will be given in Canvas at the start of the semester.

 4-hour written examination with letter grades.